-Similarly, a senior citizen whose estimated annual tax payable is nil can submit Form 15H to the company paying the dividend.
+Similarly, a senior citizen whose annual tax payable is nil can submit Form 15H to the company paying the dividend.

 Double Taxation Relief on dividend income

-However, if the tax on an international company’s dividend has been paid twice (i.e. paid in both the countries), then the taxpayer can claim double taxation relief.
+However, if the tax on an international company’s dividend has been paid twice (i.e. paid in both countries), then the taxpayer can claim double taxation relief.

 If you want to know more about TDS or take TaxHelpdesk’s experts consultation, then drop a message below in the comment box or DM us on Whatsapp, Facebook, Instagram, LinkedIn and Twitter.
 For more updates on tax, financial and legal matters, join our group on WhatsApp and Telegram!